FronkonGames/fronkongames.github.io/content/store/artistic/index.md

 # {#oilpaint}
 {{< rawhtml >}}<br><br>{{< /rawhtml >}}

-{{< youtube Yz9j7iXuDhY >}}
+{{< youtube A9jtFpXo02Q >}}

 {{< asset-buttons demo="https://fronkongames.github.io/store/demos/oilpaint/" >}}

-Transform your games into pieces of art in a very simple way.
+Transform your games into pieces of art in a very easy way.
 Once installed, when you select your '_Universal Renderer Data_', you will see something like this:

 {{< imagecenter src="/store/artistic/oilpaint_0.jpg" >}}